sillsdev/libpalaso/README.md

 #### Windows

-- Building libpalaso requires .NET 5.
+- Building libpalaso requires .NET 5 or later.
 You might want to install Visual Studio 2019 >= 16.8, or JetBrains Rider.

 #### Ubuntu Linux